plewalle/OptimalPaths_QMTP/README.md

 # OptimalPaths_QMTP
 This is a code sample detailing the creation of certain figures appearing in Jordan and Siddiqi's recent textbook on Quantum Measurement.
 In particular, these codes execute simulation of quantum trajectories, and batch integration and illustration of quantum trajectories conditioned on extremal-probability sequences of continuous readout events.
-The current version (v1, uploaded November 2024) has been debugged in Python 3.9.20, with dependencies on numpy, scipy, and matplotlib.pyplot.
+The current version (v2, uploaded January 2025) has been debugged in Python 3.12.3, with dependencies on numpy, numba, scipy, and matplotlib.pyplot.

 Profs.
 Andrew Jordan and Irfan Siddiqi recently published a textbook, Quantum Measurement: Theory and Practice (QMTP, Cambridge University Press, 2024).